simayasar/simayasar.github.io/_pages/about.md

 `<CLS>` → classification

 Each tag is trained independently and used only when relevant.
-This means a tag can be reused across different tasks or domains.
-Thanks to this structure, Tag‑LLM remains both flexible and reusable, avoiding the need to retrain or redesign the core model.
+This means a tag can be reused across different tasks or domains, because it encodes the general function rather than task-specific data patterns.
+For instance, a ⟨CLS⟩ tag always represents classification regardless of whether it is applied to proteins, molecules, or text.
+Thanks to this structure, Tag‑LLM remains both flexible and reusable, avoiding the need to retrain or redesign the core model

 ## Integration into Embedding
 The domain and function tags used in Tag-LLM are defined as learnable vectors (learnable embeddings), not as ordinary text tags.
 These tags are integrated directly into the embedding layer of the model.
 The aim is not to add new types of information to the model's vocabulary, but to condition task and domain knowledge into the model via the input embeddings.